Guide To Online Reputation Management

 - Place your top keywords towards the beginning of the article

-- Randomize the placement afterward (use the same word 3-5 times)
+- Randomize the placement afterward (use the same word about once every 100/200 words)

 - Keywords placed in titles and headings are very beneficial.

-- Include the keyword inside your username and profile
+- Include the keyword within your username and profile

 - Use the keywords as appropriate, again DO NOT KEYWORD STUFF